 Sunglasses, sun lotions, chapped stick, hat, layered clothing and down-filled coat (the sun is very strong during the day but the temperature drops at night).
 Wear comfortable walking shoes.
 High-calorie snacks like cookies, chocolate and candies also should be packed in advance.

-# What is the weather like in India?
+# What is the weather like in China?

 In southern and eastern India, the Himalayas act as a barrier against the rain-bearing monsoons, with rainfall decreasing as heading north.
 There is no rain from mid-September to May.
 Temperatures can vary from below 40 F in the early morning and evening to 85 F at midday.
 In the spring, dust is a problem.

-# What is the best timing for India tours?
+# What is the best timing for China tours?